 Now that we’ve established the importance of runtime efficiency, let’s dive into the strategies to achieve it.

-Before making any changes, it’s essential to identify the bottlenecks in your code.
-Use profiling tools to analyze which parts of your application are consuming the most time or resources.
+Before you start optimizing, it’s essential to identify the bottlenecks in your code.
+Use profiling tools to analyze your application’s performance and pinpoint the areas that consume the most time or resources.
 Popular tools include:

-By focusing on the most resource-intensive areas, you can avoid wasting time optimizing code that doesn’t significantly impact performance.
+By focusing on the most resource-intensive parts of your code, you can avoid wasting time optimizing areas that don’t significantly impact performance.

 The choice of data structures can have a profound impact on runtime efficiency.
 For example: